 Before turning to our main stability assumption we briefly remark on Assumption~\ref{assumption:main}(b), which requires that the policy class $\Pi$ is convex.
 This assumption is stronger than is actually necessary.
 Instead, we could consider optimizing at epoch $k$ over a function class $\Pi_k$ defined recursively as $\Pi_{k} = \{ \alpha \pi + (1-\alpha) \pi_{k-1} \mid \alpha \in [0, 1], \, \pi \in \Pi, \, \pi_{k-1} \in \Pi_{k-1} \}$, with the base case $\Pi_0 = \Pi$.
 Instead, we choose to make the assumption that $\Pi$ is convex to simplify the presentation, noting that using the recursive representation would yield the same sample complexity bounds.\footnote{Our results are derived by bounding the Rademacher complexity of a particular function class, which in our setting is preserved under convex hulls.
 See Proposition~\ref{prop:rademacher_convex_hull} in the appendix for more details.}

 We now turn to our main stability assumption.
-Let $\fcl^\pi(x) :=f(x)+g(x)\pi(x)$ denote the closed-loop dynamics induced by a policy $\pi$.
-Our main stability assumption is that $(\fcl^{\pi_\star}$ is $(a, 1, \Psi)$-IGS.
+Recall that $\fcl^\pi(x, u) =f(x, \pi(x) + u)$ denotes the closed-loop dynamics induced by a policy $\pi$.
+Our main stability assumption is that $\fcl^{\pi_\star}$ is $(a, 1, \Psi)$-IGS.
 By only allowing the parameter $a$ to vary, we are able to capture the stability trade-offs we are after, while streamline the results and simplifying the proofs.
 Generalizing to the case $b > 1$ is straightforward, but involves more cumbersome expressions.